Schedule

 Golfing at Tuxedo Golf Course

 Join us at the Tuxedo Golf Course located at 400 Shaftesbury Boulevard for 18 holes of golf and networking with colleagues!
 This Par 70 is a public course located about 20 minutes from the host hotel.
-Bussing to and from Tuxedo Golf Club and a light lunch are included with your registration.
+Transportation to and from Tuxedo Golf Club and a light lunch are included with your registration.
 (Clubs can be rented for an additional $33.60 but availability is limited so please pre-book club rentals.)

 Tour #3 – Forks Zero Waste Tour